linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 We use the 2008 financial statements and exchange rates at the time of the statements to estimate the cashflows in R$ and then convert these cash flows to U.S. dollars.

-Base year numbers: In the 2008 financial year, Gerdua reported operating income of R$ 8,005 million, after depreciation of R$1,896 million.
-During the year, acquisitions and internal investments combined to create capital expenditures of R$6,818 million and noncash working capital increased by R$1,083 million.
+Base year numbers: In the 2008 financial year, Gerdua reported operating income of R\$ 8,005 million, after depreciation of R\$1,896 million.
+During the year, acquisitions and internal investments combined to create capital expenditures of R\$6,818 million and noncash working capital increased by R\$1,083 million.
 Gerdua earned an after-tax return on capital of 18.68\%, based on a marginal tax rate (for Brazil) of 34\%, and start-of-the-year book value for equity of R17,449 million, book value of debt of R 15,979 million and a cash balance of R 5,139 million:

 $$